QuaSi-Software/Documentation/docs/sodele_user_manual.md

 SoDeLe uses PV module and inverter data from established public databases.
 CEC module and inverter data can be obtained from the National Renewable Energy Laboratory's [System Advisor Model (SAM)](https://github.com/NREL/SAM/tree/develop/deploy/libraries).
 Sandia module data can be obtained from the [pvlib data repository](https://github.com/pvlib/pvlib-python/tree/main/pvlib/data).

-To update the local module and inverter database:
+To update the local module and inverter database (CEC database only):

-1. Download the updated module and inverter database files from the selected source.
+1. Download the updated module and inverter database files from the source linked above.
 2. Check the CSV files for duplicate entries.
 Duplicate entries can cause errors when the data is loaded by pvlib.
 3. Place the updated database files in the database directory used by SoDeLe.
-4. Run the SoDeLe database-generation command to generate the text files with the internal module and inverter names:
+4. Run the SoDeLe database-generation command in python (for detail see [above](sodele_user_manual.md#running-sodele-from-python-with-anaconda)) to generate the text files with the internal module and inverter names:
    `  python bin/app.py generatePVDatabase --path path/to/database/folder`.
+The folder must contain the `CEC_Modules.csv` and
+`CEC_Inverters.csv` databases.
-5. Update the hidden database sheets in the Excel input files with the generated internal names and the corresponding user-facing descriptions.
+5. Use the results to update the hidden database sheets in the Excel input files with the generated internal names and the corresponding user-facing descriptions.
 6. Check and, if necessary, extend the Excel formulas and dropdown ranges so that the full updated database is available in the input interface.
-7. Run a small test simulation with representative module and inverter selections to verify that the updated database is read correctly.

 The internal names used in the JSON input file must match the names generated from the database.
 This applies to both `moduleName` and `inverterName`.
 When the inverter database is not used and a constant inverter efficiency is specified instead, a valid inverter name is still required for compatibility with the pvlib workflow.